No agreement on emissions targets at last Cabinet meeting before the summer

 “I don’t think that the Green Party can put up with that kind of a low figure,” she said.

-The Climate Change Advisory Council has recommended that the agriculture sector cuts its greenhouse gas emission by 22-30%, as part of Ireland’s aim to reduce its total emissions by 51% by 2030.
+Based on the scenarios in the Climate Change Advisory Council’s carbon budget report, the Government’s Climate Action Plan 2021 set out a 22-30% reduction in greenhouse gas emissions for the agriculture sector, as part of Ireland’s aim to reduce its total emissions by 51% by 2030.

 Some backbench TDs have said the emissions ceiling should be set on the lower end of that range, with climate scientists and some opposition parties calling for a reduction on the higher end.

-Speaking on his way into Cabinet, Mr Martin said it is not easy to reach an agreement, but the Government is “determined to get this resolved”.
+Speaking on his way into Cabinet, Mr Martin said it was not easy to reach an agreement but the Government is “determined to get this resolved”.

 “What the difficulties reflect in reaching an agreement, they reflect the significance of the challenges.
 I think it’s important that we get a resolution, but that we do it in a way that facilitates delivery down the road and real momentum in relation to climate change.”